Guys, don’t miss your Biotherm Homme Travel Essentials in your Tax Free shop!

-It's likely you'll be travelling through Terminal 2.
+It's likely you'll be travelling through the International Terminal.
 This is a large, modern building, with decent eating and shopping facilities, but it can get crowded due to heavy passenger traffic.
 You'll find Arrivals on the ground floor and Departures on the first floor.
 Leave plenty of time before your flight, or to get to your hotel, as there can be long queues at check-in and passport control.

-Terminal 1 is smaller and more manageable, but be aware there are a lot of stairs, which can make accessibility difficult.
+The Domestic Terminal is smaller and more manageable, but be aware there are a lot of stairs, which can make accessibility difficult.

 To get between terminals, allow for a five-minute walk.